white-st-gang/efr_electronics_intro_task_recources/README.md

 8. Setup the project with the library and design rules
 9. Design a schematic for an led strip that incorporates 2 different led colors
 10. maximum design space: 7mm x 210 mm

-  a. supply voltage: 24V
+    1. supply voltage: 24V

-  b.
-The individual LEDs should have a minum brightness of 1000 mcd
+    2. The individual LEDs should have a minum brightness of 1000 mcd

-  c. make sure to take into account how hot each component will get and make sure that with an air temp of 35deg C the component does not go out of spec
+    3. make sure to take into account how hot each component will get and make sure that with an air temp of 35deg C the component does not go out of spec

-  d.
-Solderable connection
+    4. Solderable connection

-  e. make sure the schematics complies without errors
+    5. make sure the schematics complies without errors
 12. Rout the designed PCB:

-  a. number of layers: 2
+    1. number of layers: 2

-  b. leds should be evenly spaced in x and y directions (a different number of leds between the colors is ok)
+    2. leds should be evenly spaced in x and y directions (a different number of leds between the colors is ok)

-  c. the two colors should be distributed evenly across the whole pcb
+    3. the two colors should be distributed evenly across the whole pcb

-  d. add your name and season to the pcb with silk screen
+    4. add your name and season to the pcb with silk screen

-  d.
-Do a design rules check at the end, make sure you don't have any violations
+    5. Do a design rules check at the end, make sure you don't have any violations
 14. Make sure to commit and push regularly